Table of Contents

 Software

 Our Earth's watery seas support a world of life, plus all that's needed by those lives and all that they produce, churned by tides, currents and winds, the vast interface with the land and air highly permeable.
-The seas of media consist of electronics, globally interconnected, with a world of software driving it, churned by successes, calamities, social tides, technological change, and, of course, affluence, the vast interface with humanity highly permeable.
+The seas of media 1) consist of electronics, globally interconnected, with a world of software driving it, churned by successes, calamities, social tides, technological change, and, of course, affluence, the vast interface with humanity highly permeable.

 I've coined the term, tool shop effect, to help explain what's going on here.
 Woodworkers, for example, modify and adapt their tools, and make new ones with the tools they already have.
 A busy woodshop is festooned with jigs and templates for controlling processes and augmenting existing tools.
 In a machine shop, it's the same story.
 Machinists use machines to make other machines and parts, which are used to change the machines that made them.
+If you buy a cheap 3D printer, the first thing you should do is find out which parts break and print replacement parts of your own.

 The tool shop is a generalization of places where process and product, product and process, mingle and feedback on one another.
-Tools, readily created and discarded or kept at need, mediate in the creation and transmission of knowledge, techniques and patterns to ultimately create saleable products - products that may well be tools themselves.
-And so it goes for software engineering, except that the reciprocity of tools and minds, the tool shop effect, is amplified by software being so perfectly soft, a mere mental construct, a figment.
-With software developers at the helm, we are cast on the programmable sea, enthralled by its reciprocity with our seafaring selves.
+Tools, readily created and discarded or kept at need, mediate in the creation and transmission of knowledge, techniques and patterns to ultimately create products that may well be tools themselves.
+And so it goes for software engineering, except that the reciprocity of tools and minds, the tool shop effect, is amplified by software being so perfectly soft, a mere construct, a figment.
+With software entrepreneurs at the helm, we are cast on the programmable sea, enthralled by its reciprocity with our seafaring selves.

 There is language and then there are languages

 The conception-day gift2) that enables us to discern and convey meaning so creatively is language.
 Languages are the brilliantly expressive cultural tools we use to encode and decode meaning; language endows the ability to do that.
-We can evoke language deliberately but meaning emerges, seemingly unbidden, from the locus of a yet opaque, non-linear calculus of agency, experience, culture and circumstances.
+We can evoke language, apparently deliberately, but meaning emerges, seemingly unbidden, from the locus of a yet opaque, non-linear calculus of agency, experience, culture and circumstances.
 And it works in both directions, turning meaning into some kind of transmittable medium, such as a language, and incoming media into meaning.

 I contend that all tools are inconceivable without language and, therefore, a product of it.
 And it's the stimulation we feel when creating and perceiving meaning that drives us to communicate incessantly.
 Meaning is everything and without it there is nothing.